JumanaCS/Paws-and-Potions/README.md

 - 🦢 Tools: React-Native, JavaScript, Procreate, Expo-go, xCode

-- 🥥 How to run it: open terminal, "npm start", scan barcode in Expo-go, play!
+- 🥥 How to run it: open the terminal, "npm start", scan the barcode in Expo-go, play!

+- 🧸 If you cannot run it, watch the video of the play-through.